+As discussed in Supp.
+Methods XXX, HDMA is related to a generalized form of CCA.
 Standard CCA is prone to over-fitting because in any two large matrices it can be trivial to identify highly correlated composite vectors [REF].
 To assess whether our implementation of HDMA was similarly prone to over-fitting in a high-dimensional space, we performed permutation testing.
 We permuted the individual labels on the transcriptome matrix 1000 times and recalculated the path coefficient, which is the partial correlation of GC and TC multiplied by the partial correlation of TC and PC.
-This represents the path from GC to PC that is mediated through TC.
-The null distribution of the path coefficient is shown in Fig. 3B, and the observed path coefficient from the original data is indicated by the red line.
+This represents the strength of the path from GC to PC that is putatively mediated through TC.
+The null distribution of the path coefficient is shown in Fig. 3B, and the observed path coefficient from the original data is indicated by a red line.
 The observed path coefficient was well outside the null distribution generated by permutations (p<10-16).
 Fig. 3C illustrates this observation in more detail.
 Although we identified high correlations between GC and TC, and modest correlations between TC and PC in the null data (Fig 3C), these two values could not be maximized simultaneously in the null data.
-In contrast, the red dot shows that in the real data both the GC-TC correlation and the TC-PC correlation could be maximized simultaneously suggesting that the path from genotype to phenotype through transcriptome is highly non-trivial and identifiable in this case.
+In contrast, the red dot shows that in the real data both the GC-TC correlation and the TC-PC correlation could be maximized simultaneously, suggesting that the path from genotype to phenotype through transcriptome is highly non-trivial and identifiable in this case.
 These results suggest that these composite vectors represent genetically determined variation in phenotype that is mediated through genetically determined variation in transcription.

 Body weight and insulin resistance were highly represented in the expression-mediated composite trait

 Each composite score is simply a weighted combination of the measured variables and the magnitude and sign of the weights, called loadings, correspond the relative importance and directionality of each variable in the composite score.
 The loadings of each measured trait onto PC indicate how much each contributed to the composite phenotype.
 Final body weight contributed the most (Fig. 4), followed by homeostatic insulin resistance (HOMA_IR) and fasting plasma insulin levels (Insulin_Fasting).
 We can thus interpret PC as an index of metabolic disease (Fig. 4B).
 Individuals with high values of PC have a higher metabolic index and greater metabolic disease, including higher body weight and higher insulin resistance.
 We refer to PC as the metabolic index going forward.
 Traits contributing the least to the metabolic index were measures of cholesterol and pancreas composition.
-Thus, when we interpret the transcriptomic signature identified by HDMA, we are explaining primarily the transcriptional mediation of body weight and insulin resistance, as opposed to cholesterol measurements.
+Thus, when we interpret the transcriptomic signature identified by HDMA, we are explaining primarily the putative transcriptional mediation of body weight and insulin resistance, as opposed to cholesterol measurements.

 Interpretation of loadings.
 A. Loadings across traits.
 Body weight and insulin resistance contributed the most to the composite trait.
 B. Phenotype scores across individuals.
 Individuals with large positive phenotype scores had higher body weight and insulin resistance than average.
 Individuals with large negative phenotype scores had lower body weight and insulin resistance than average.
 C. Distribution of transcript loadings in adipose tissue.
 For transcripts with large positive loadings, higher expression was associated with higher phenotype scores.
 For transcripts with large negative loadings, higher expression was associated with lower phenotype scores.
 D. Distribution of absolute value of transcript loadings across tissues.
 Transcripts in adipose tissue had the largest loadings indicating that adipose tissue gene expression was a strong mediator of genotype on body weight and insulin resistance.